boltops-tools/lono/docs/_docs/tutorials/ec2/edit-native.md

 ---
-title: "Tutorial: Edit Template Native"
+title: "Tutorial EC2: Edit Template Natively"
 ---

 ### Native CloudFormation Logical Constructs Approach

-In the last section, we added conditional logical to create or not create a Load Balancer using lono variables.
+In the last section, we added conditional logical to create or not create an EIP using lono.
 In this section, we'll use native CloudFormation constructs.
-This hopefully gives you a sense of the differences in the 2 approaches.
+Hopefully, this gives you a sense of the differences between the 2 approaches.

 Using native CloudFormation logical constructs is a little bit different but just as valid of an approach.
 Sometimes it is preferable to compiling different templates; it just depends.
 Here are the changes required to make the desired adjustments: [compare/native-constructs](https://github.com/tongueroo/lono-tutorial-autoscaling/compare/native-constructs).
 Note, UserData and the UpdatePolicy were to removed for the sake of this guide and to focus on learning.